If you are looking for a great day trip from Prague it’s hard to beat Karlstejn Castle.

-Karstejn Castle, a fairy-tale structure if ever there was one, is located strategically on a hill overlooking some of the country’s most beautiful nature.
+The awe-inspiring Karstejn Castle, a fairy-tale structure if ever there was one, is located strategically on a hill overlooking some of the Czech Republic’s nicest natural landscape.
 As with almost everything in the Czech Republic with “Karl” in the name (Karlův most, Karlovo námĕstí, Karlovy Vary), it was built on the orders of Holy Roman Emperor Charles IV.

 Karlstejn Castle dates from 1348, the same year the ever-industrious Charles founded Prague’s New Town and the Charles University.
 Charles planned to use his new castle to store relics belonging to the Holy Roman Empire – and that’s exactly what he did.
 The Czech crown jewels were kept at Karlstejn, as well.